Ore City High School Halloween Special

 Framework: I look to FW before evaluating the rest of the round, after theory.
 It would probably be beneficial to run arguments on both sides of the framework in case I wind up voting against or in favor of the framework you go for (especially in LD).

 Kritiks: If you want to run a K, I would like it to be done well.
 That means you should have framework/a roll of the ballot/judge claim, a link, impact, and an alt.
 I want to know how the way I vote impacts the world or pertains to the argument that you're making.
+The lit bases that I am the most familiar with include the following: Neolib, Baudrillard, and Set Col. Please do not assume that I am an expert on the literature of your choosing.
+It is not my job to become an expert on it in-round either.
+Instead, I believe it is your job to clearly articulate what your literature means in the context of the round.
+This does not mean I can't follow other kritikal arguments; just that arguments that are outside of my wheelhouse might require more explanation.
 I will listen to multiple worlds arguments but if it becomes ridiculous I will not be afraid to vote on abuse.
 To win the kritik, I expect well-fleshed-out arguments that are extended throughout the round.

 Counterplans/Disads: Counterplans don't have to be topical.
 They should be competitive.
 Please don't read counter-plan theory on the same sheet of paper as the counter-plan proper.
 Tell me to get another sheet of paper.
 Your theory position should still have an interp., standards, and voters.
 Disads should be structured well and have case-specific links.